wedelljd/wedelljd.github.io/_posts/2017-03-01-Meeting a Mate in Four Minutes.md

 On the aggregate those who rate themselves extremely high do in fact receive more matches than those who rate themselves extremely low in attractiveness, but not by much.
 This begged a follow-up question, though.
 Do results for high self-rated attractive males differ from the same group of females?
 This breakdown revealed a dramatic separation.

 Match results were much different when looking at these groups broken out by gender.
-Men who rated themselves highly attractive did tend to do significantly better than their low self-rating couterparts.
+Men who rated themselves highly attractive did tend to do significantly better than their low self-rating counterparts.
 The disparity is nearly 2 matches on average.
 Even the next highest group receives almost a full match less.

 The same breakdown for females, however, tells a much different story.
 The difference in average number of matches between those who rated themselves highest versus those who rated themselves lowest was only 0.2.
 Both groups receive roughly the same number of matches.
 Even more profound is that the group rating themselves the highest don't even receive the most matches, in fact all the female groups that rate themselves more conservatively received more matches than those who rated themselves the highest!
 Interesting.